BetaNYC/Tenants-Maps/README.md

 * Comment on issues.
 * Write code to fix issues or to create new features.
 When contributing code, please be sure to:
   * Fork this repository, modify the code (changing only one thing at a time), and then issue a pull request for each change.
-  * Follow the project's coding style (using K&-style indentation and bracketing, commenting above each feature, and using snake case for variables).
+  * Follow the project's coding style (using K&R-style indentation and bracketing, commenting above each feature, and using snake case for variables).
   * Test your code locally before issuing a pull request.
   * Clearly state the purpose of your change in the description field for each commit.